aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

 1. Prometheus datasource on Grafana

 Open your Grafana workspace and under Configuration -> Data sources, you should see `aws-observability-accelerator`.
 Open and click `Save & test`.
-You should see a notification confirming that the AMP workspace is ready to be used on Grafana.
+You should see a notification confirming that the Amazon Managed Service for Prometheus workspace is ready to be used on Grafana.

 2. Grafana dashboards